CartoDB/carto-workshop/01-builder-visualization/exercises/twitter-dogs.md

     - Making the most of your data by adding and altering pop-ups to display useful information at a glance.
   * Layers: how to work with layer nodes
   * Widgets: Formulas + Histograms
-* *Datasests needed*:
+* *Datasets needed*:
-  * `twitter_dogs` dataset: twitter data on based on dog breed search terms from 6/11/2017 - 7/10/17.
+  * `twitter_dogs` dataset: twitter data based on dog breed search terms from 6/11/2017 - 7/10/17.

 1. [Import and create map](#map) <br>